 Since its introduction, Willamette Hops has been growing in demand as well as supply.
 It is one of the most common aroma hops used in the United States.
 And brewers that use it seem to use it a lot.
-Its on the low side of the yield range producing 1340-1700 lbs/acre.
+Willamette Hops is on the low side of the yield range producing 1340-1700 lbs/acre.
 And the small to medium size cones are somewhat loose, which impacts harvesting.
-Early to mid season marks the time when Willamette cones are ready for bailing and drying, and this comes after a vigorous growing cycle.
+Early to mid season marks the time when Willamette Hops cones are ready for bailing and drying, and this comes after a vigorous growing cycle.
 Despite its susceptibility to mildew and wilt Willamette proves to be a foundation of modern craft brewing in the U.S. and abroad.

-Buy Willamette Hops
+Willamette Leaf Hops

 Willamette Hops Usage

 Willamette hops is commonly used as as aroma agent in beer.

 Willamette Hops Characteristics